E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

 \subsection{What is an e-detector?}

 \begin{definition}[$\mathcal{P}$-$\e$-detector] The process $M$ is called an \emph{e-detector} with respect to the class of pre-change distributions $\mathcal{P}$ if it satisfies the property

-\end{definition} If a stopping time $\tau$ has a nonzero probability of being infinite, then inequality~\eqref{eq::e_detector_cond} is trivially satisfied.
+\end{definition} For brevity, we refer to $M$ as ``an e-detector for $\mathcal P$'', or if $\mathcal P$ is understood from context, then simply ``an e-detector''.
+If a stopping time $\tau$ has a nonzero probability of being infinite, then inequality~\eqref{eq::e_detector_cond} is trivially satisfied.
 Thus, the condition is only really required to hold for stopping times with finite expectation under some $P$.
 This latter set of stopping times depends on $\mathcal P$, and so in order to not complicate notation, we continue to simply consider all stopping times $\mathcal T$.
-(Also note that the condition can only be satisfied if process $M$ is $\mathcal P$-integrable, so this is implicitly assumed to be the case in what follows.)
+(Also note that the condition can only be satisfied if process $M$ is integrable under any $P \in \mathcal P$, so this is implicitly assumed to be the case in what follows.)

-By the linearity of expectation and Tonelli's theorem, a mixture of e-detectors is also an e-detector.
-More formally, if $\{M^a\}_{a \in A}$ is a set of e-detectors (where $a$ is a tuning parameter), then so is $\int M^a d\mu(a)$ for any fixed distribution $\mu$ over $A$.
+By the linearity of expectation and Tonelli's theorem, an average (or ``a mixture'') of e-detectors is also an e-detector.
+More formally, if $\{M^a\}_{a \in A}$ is a set of e-detectors (where $a$ is a tuning parameter), then so is $\int M^a d\mu(a)$ for any fixed probability distribution $\mu$ over $A$.
 Later in this paper, we will in particular use finite mixtures of the form $(M^1 + M^2 + \dots + M^K)/K$ in order to adapt to the unknown post-change distribution.
 (In fact, we will develop more sophisticated mixtures whose number of components grows slowly with time.)
 For later reference, we state the above as a proposition:

 \begin{proposition} Let $\{M^a\}_{a \in A}$ be a set of e-detectors.
 Then for any probability measure $\mu$ on $A$, the mixture of e-detectors, $\int M^a d\mu(a)$ forms a valid e-detector. \end{proposition}